chethanp11/master/docs/flows_and_agents.md

 ```

 Notes:
-	•	goal is the primary control input to agents
+	•	`params` are the primary control inputs to agents and tools
-	•	No prompts are embedded in flows
+	•	Prompts are optional and not control flow
 	•	Retry behavior is declarative and flow-driven

 ---